NicolasFizBenchetrit/Docker-Postgresql/readme.md

 Currently it's using the image `postgres:15.2-alpine`

 `Environment` variables are:
-- user: root
+- User: root
-- password: root
+- Password: root

 `Ports`: 5432:5432